Conformal prediction beyond exchangeability: Introduction

-\end{lemma} Combining this lemma with the bound~\eqref{eqn:informal_bound_Z}, we can see that if we place small weights $w_i$ on any data points $Z_i$ with large total variation distance $\dtv(Z_i,Z_{n+1})$, then the coverage gap will be low.
-For example, under distribution drift, we might have $\dtv(Z_i,Z_{n+1})$ decreasing with $i$; we can achieve a low coverage gap by using, say, weights $w_i = \rho^{n+1-i}$ for some $\rho<1$.
+Combining this lemma with~\eqref{eqn:informal_bound_Z}, we can see that if we are able to place small weights $w_i$ on data points $Z_i$ with large total variation distance \smash{$\dtv(Z_i,Z_{n+1})$}, then the coverage gap will be low.
+For example, under distribution drift, we might have \smash{$\dtv(Z_i,Z_{n+1})$} decreasing with $i$; we can achieve a low coverage gap by using, say, weights $w_i = \rho^{n+1-i}$ for some $\rho<1$.
 We will return to this example in Section~\ref{sec:examples_theory}.

-We will also see that the result given in~\eqref{eqn:informal_bound_Z} actually stems from a stronger result:
+We will also see that the result in~\eqref{eqn:informal_bound_Z} actually stems from a stronger result:

-Here $R(Z)$ denotes residuals: for split conformal prediction, this is the vector with entries $R(Z)_i = |Y_i - \muh(X_i)|$, where $\muh$ is the pre-fitted model, while for full conformal the entries are again given by $R(Z)_i = |Y_i - \muh(X_i)|$ but now $\muh$ is the model obtained by running $\alg$ on the entire data set $Z$. $R(Z^i)$ is simply the same function applied to the swapped data set $Z^i$ instead of $Z$---that is, the residuals are computed after swapping data points $i$ and $n+1$ in the data set.
-(The definition of $R(Z)$ for jackknife+ is more technical and so we will return to this later.)
+Here $R(Z)$ denotes a vector of residuals: for split conformal prediction, this is the vector with entries \smash{$R(Z)_i = |Y_i - \muh(X_i)|$}, where \smash{$\muh$} is a pre-fitted model, while for full conformal the entries are again given by \smash{$R(Z)_i = |Y_i - \muh(X_i)|$} but now \smash{$\muh$} is the model obtained by running $\alg$ on the entire data sequence $Z$.
+Now \smash{$R(Z^i)$} is simply the same function applied to the swapped data $Z^i$ instead of $Z$---that is, the residuals are computed after swapping data points $i$ and $n+1$ in the data set.
+(We also later generalize to any outcome space $\Ycal$ and to other definitions of residuals.)